-Forthcoming events April to Sept 2019
+Forthcoming events July to October 2019

 NOTE EARLIER START TIME - We have had to start our meetings earlier than in previous years because of a change in the rules at the Friends' Meeting House.
 Our indoor meetings are held at the Friends' Meeting House, 10 St James Street, Sheffield S1 2EW.
 Doors open at 6.45pm and the meeting starts at 7.15pm (unless a different time is noted below).
 Admission costs £4.50, including tea or coffee and biscuit, and all are welcome.
 Parking is available in the street in front or nearby, and there are two disabled bays immediately in front of the building.
 Please note you have to pay for parking until 8.30pm.